 Online resources are included with most instructional materials adoptions.
-Access information for Teachers is posted in Blackboard under the Elementary or Secondary tab when teachers log-in.
-Access information for Students is posted on the District website under Parent, Student Resources.
+Access information for teachers is posted in the District Content Management System.
+Blackboard under the Elementary or Secondary tab when teachers log-in.
+Access information for students is posted on the District website under Parent, Student Resources.